martensson/vaban/README.md

 ```

-**Make sure that the varnish admin interface is available, listening on 0.0.0.0:6082**
+**Make sure that the varnish admin interface is available on your hosts, listening on 0.0.0.0:6082**